-Firstly, bring lots of water – this is because Pride events are held in the summer time (this is because June is Pride Month, and the actual parade is held on the 18th July).
-There is also, unsurprisingly, lots of physical activity (e.g. dancing, walking in the actual parade etc) – so this obviously means that you need to keep hydrated (for this, I would advise that you bring your own water, as it saves both money and time, plus, you won’t have to waste precious time queuing in a line when you COULD be spending time with friends and enjoying the event).
+Firstly, bring lots of water – this is because Pride events are held in the summertime (this is because June is Pride Month, and the actual parade is held on the 18th of July).
+There is also, unsurprisingly, lots of physical activity (e.g. dancing, walking in the actual parade, etc) – so this obviously means that you need to keep hydrated (for this, I would advise that you bring your own water, as it saves both money and time, plus, you won’t have to waste precious time queuing in a line when you COULD be spending time with friends and enjoying the event).

-Now, these two points are both weather related, so I’m gonna make them one point- bring sun cream and a raincoat or umbrella.
+Now, these two points are both weather-related, so I’m gonna make them one point- bring sun cream and a raincoat or umbrella.
 Yes, I understand that you want to look you best for the event, but you also don’t want to look sunburnt by the end of the day.
 I would recommend applying your sunscreen 15 mins before going out, then every two hours after that.

 Which, again, leads nicely to my next point – bring a sensibly sized bag.
 Not only will this help you carry all the sensible equipment that you are hopefully going to bring (right?), it will also help you bring back all of the free stuff you might get (yay, free stuff!)

 Another thing that I recommend you bring is your friends!
-This will mean that your day will be extra special, so gather your favourite people and hopefully create some fabulous memories that will last a lifetime.
+This will mean that your day will be extra special, so gather your favorite people and hopefully create some fabulous memories that will last a lifetime.
 Whether they be allies or a part of the LGBTQ+ community, it’s important to spend it with your close friends (and hey, you might even make some new friends on the day!

 So don’t hold back, and maybe get creative!
 Whatever you are into (be it makeup or DIY projects), now is the time to show off your creative pride endeavors that you have been working on all year – side note!
 Make sure you take plenty of pictures to either post on your photography blog, Flickr, or Instagram!